Walter Evans (Bilbao footballer): Athletic Club

 In 1903, Bilbao FC collapsed and its remaining members were officially absorbed by Athletic Club.
 Together with Juan Astorquia, Alejandro de la Sota, and fellow Englishman George Cockram, Evans was part of the Athletic team that participated in the 1903 Copa del Rey, the first-ever official edition of the competition.
-He scored once in the semi-finals to help his side to a 4–1 win over Club Espanyol.
-Evans featured in the final in which he helped his side to a 3–2 comeback win over Madrid FC (now known as Real Madrid).
+In the semifinals, he scored once to help his side to a 4–1 win over Club Espanyol, and in the final against Madrid FC, the game was tied at 2–2 in the 80th minute when Evans provided the game-winning assist to de la Sota with "a beautiful play", thus contributing decisively in a 3–2 comeback victory.

 Evans played five competitive matches and scored six competitive goals for Athletic between 1902 and 1905 (Athletic Bilbao counts the matches played by Club Vizcaya as its own).
 He was also part of the team that won the 1904 Copa del Rey, which Athletic won without playing a single match since their opponents failed to turn up.